tomputer-g/IDL_WAR/Remover-StegaStamp/README.md

 # Remover StegaStamp

 We highly refer the code from [**StegaStamp**](http://www.matthewtancik.com/stegastamp) for the base StegaStamp code.
-We build on top of it by training a remover network.
+We build on top of it by adding a remover network.

 ## Installation
 - Pull tensorflow docker (`tensorflow/tensorflow:1.14.0-gpu-py3`)